Tejaswi2907/ElectoTrack/README.md

-# ElectoTrack
+# ElectoTrack- Automated Elective Processing
 Tracks and manages elective allocations automatically
-# Automated Elective Processing

 ## 📌 About the Project